Training for EBC Trek

 A Two-Month Countdown

-For those new to trekking in Nepal, a comprehensive two-month training period is highly recommended to get into peak condition.
+For beginners, a comprehensive two-month training period is highly recommended to get into peak condition.
 This preparation phase is your blueprint for Everest Base Camp's success, focusing on both cardiovascular and strength training.
-By following a detailed guide, trekkers can assess their current fitness levels and systematically improve their endurance and strength, readying themselves to embrace the breathtaking—and breath-stealing—landscapes of the Himalayas.
+By following a detailed guide, trekkers can assess their current fitness levels and systematically improve their endurance and strength.
+It will help themselves to embrace the breathtaking and breath-stealing landscapes of the Himalayas.

 The Climb Ahead

-Now we're done with the preparations.
+Now we done with the preparations.
 Let's get ready for the finale:

 Undergo a Medical Checkup